+86 1510-529-7925 [email protected]

 DSCF9388-1024x683-1024x683 How to photograph graffiti

 If the artists do warm up to you or trust you, you will get the option to shoot more portrait type of shots of them.
 This is where you can play with your depth of field.
 I tend to shoot these kinds of portraits with a long lens as it can blur the background out nicely.
 But at the end of the day, most of these shots will only be used on social media and they are not very important or popular with a graffiti artist.
-Graffiti artists care more about the artwork they are creating, and their own images are not so important to them.
+Graffiti artists care more about the artwork they are creating, not images of themselves painting.

 DSCF9388-1024x683-1024x683 How to photograph graffiti